powerllama/update_openclip/README.md

 ## Limitations
-- Clips and image sequences witout version strings not supported (yet)
+- Clips and image sequences without version strings not supported (yet)
 - Unpredictable result for versions with different frame lenghts